Service Introduction

 Impact

-Thanks to these navigation improvements, users experienced less frustration with the member app, and usage of the structured to-do intake flow via the + button increased.
+Thanks to our navigation improvements, users experienced less frustration with the member app, and usage of the structured to-do intake flow via the + button increased.
 This improved the efficiency of Yohana's service, lowering operational costs and increasing member satisfaction.

 Back to Top